onap/oom/docs/sections/guides/deployment_guides/oom_customize_overrides.rst

       enabled: true
       # enable all component's Ingress interfaces
       enable_all: false

+      # Provider: ingress, istio, gw-api
+      provider: gw-api
+      # Ingress class (only for provider "ingress"): e.g. nginx, traefik
+      ingressClass:
+      # Ingress Selector (only for provider "istio") to match with the
+      # ingress pod label "istio=ingress"
+      ingressSelector: ingress
+      # optional: common used Gateway (for Istio, GW-API) and listener names
+      commonGateway:
+        name: ""
+        httpListener: ""
+        httpsListener: ""

       # default Ingress base URL
       # All http requests via ingress will be redirected
       virtualhost: